Large Print documents are a quick and cost effective method of presenting information so that it is easier to read by people with poor vision.

 Almost anything that is printed can be converted to the Large Print format and should be included in your language/communication policy.

-Large Print conversation is more than just increasing font size.
+Large Print conversion is more than just increasing font size.
 Design, layout, typography and colour are other important areas that must be considered.

 It is important that original documents are not just blown up on a photocopier – this will not produce a quality usable document.